JoseMMorales/Angular-Routing/readme.md

 ## Optional Parameters in a route

-These Parameter are used when they are optional and we need to pass complex and multiple parameters.
+These are used when they are optional and we need to pass complex and multiple parameters.

 <div align="center">
   <img width="599" alt="Optional Parameters" src="https://user-images.githubusercontent.com/43299285/222710604-d5d17703-e344-442f-b5ec-83bbffde810e.PNG">